Karma: Definition

 The term karma (कर्म; kamma) refers to both the executed 'deed, work, action, act' and the 'object, intent'.

 Wilhelm Halbfass (2000) explains karma (karman) by contrasting it with the Sanskrit word kriya: whereas kriya is the activity along with the steps and effort in action, karma is (1) the executed action as a consequence of that activity, as well as (2) the intention of the actor behind an executed action or a planned action (described by some scholars as metaphysical residue left in the actor).
 A good action creates good karma, as does good intent.
 A bad action creates bad karma, as does bad intent.

 Difficulty in arriving at a definition of karma arises because of the diversity of views among the schools of Hinduism; some, for example, consider karma and rebirth linked and simultaneously essential, some consider karma but not rebirth to be essential, and a few discuss and conclude karma and rebirth to be flawed fiction.
 Buddhism and Jainism have their own karma precepts.
 Thus, karma has not one, but multiple definitions and different meanings.
 It is a concept whose meaning, importance, and scope varies between the various traditions that originated in India, and various schools in each of these traditions.
+According to Manu Doshi, all Aryan philosophies accept karma but Jainism has gone deeper into this subject.
 Wendy O'Flaherty claims that, furthermore, there is an ongoing debate regarding whether karma is a theory, a model, a paradigm, a metaphor, or a metaphysical stance.

 Principle of karma

 Karma also refers to a conceptual principle that originated in India, often descriptively called the principle of karma, and sometimes the karma-theory or the law of karma.

 In the context of theory, karma is complex and difficult to define.
 Different schools of Indology derive different definitions for the concept from ancient Indian texts; their definition is some combination of (1) causality that may be ethical or non-ethical; (2) ethicization, i.e., good or bad actions have consequences; and (3) rebirth.
-Other Indologists include in the definition that which explains the present circumstances of an individual with reference to his or her actions in the past.
-These actions may be those in a person's current life, or, in some schools of Indian traditions, possibly actions in their past lives; furthermore, the consequences may result in the current life, or a person's future lives.
+Other Indologists include in the definition that which explains the present circumstances of an individual with reference to their actions in the past.
+These actions may be those in a person's current life, or, in some schools of Indian traditions, possibly actions from their past lives; furthermore, the consequences may result in the current life, or a person's future lives.
 The law of karma operates independent of any deity or any process of divine judgment.